ThinkDataEd/curriculum/docs/unit3/lesson11.md

 !!! note "Essential Concepts: "
     Statistics vary from sample to sample.
-If the typical value across many samples is equal to the population parameter, the statistic is 'unbiased.'
+If the typical value across many samples is equal to the population parameter, the statistic is "unbiased".
 Bias means that we tend to “miss the mark.”
     If we don't do random sampling, we can get biased estimates.

 ###**Lesson:**